 Do Cats Like Fan Blowing On Them?
 Well, it depends.
 Let’s understand: Your cat just arrived home following a hot afternoon in the sun and the fan is on.
-But is your pet about to live the good life or experience the annoyance of cold wind, coupled with skin and fur manipulation and irritation.
-Some cats love it but some cats also hate it and some cats just don’t care.
+But is your pet about to live a good life or experience the annoyance of cold wind, coupled with skin and fur manipulation and irritation?
+Some cats love it but some cats also hate it and some just don’t care.

 Do Cats Like Fan Blowing On Them?

-Right now in the above image, it’s just one example of the seemingly endless variations of the type of fan that I’m referencing here.
-I think we’re all familiar with this style or something similar.
+Right now the above image, it’s just one example of the seemingly endless variations of the type of fan that I’m referencing here.
+We’re all familiar with this style of fans or something similar.
 Generally speaking, you’d be hard-pressed to find a cat that doesn’t like the cool feel of say air conditioning.
 That’s almost a given.

 However, Some cats would rather cool down in a comfortable environment than be cooled down directly by what could be described as targeted wind.